8.2 Cryptographic Building Blocks¶

 An authenticator can be created by encrypting the message digest.
 The receiver computes a digest of the plaintext part of the message and compares that to the decrypted message digest.
 If they are equal, then the receiver would conclude that the message is indeed from its alleged sender (since it would have to have been encrypted with the right key) and has not been tampered with.
 No adversary could get away with sending a bogus message with a matching bogus digest because she would not have the key to encrypt the bogus digest correctly.
 An adversary could, however, obtain the plaintext original message and its encrypted digest by eavesdropping.
 The adversary could then (since the hash function is public knowledge) compute the digest of the original message and generate alternative messages looking for one with the same message digest.
 If she finds one, she could undetectably send the new message with the old authenticator.
 Therefore, security requires that the hash function have the one-way property: It must be computationally infeasible for an adversary to find any plaintext message that has the same digest as the original.

-When generating an encrypted message digest, the digest encryption could use either a symmetric-key cipher or a public-key cipher.
-If a public-key cipher is used, the digest would be encrypted using the sender's private key (the one we normally think of as being used for decryption), and the receiver—or anyone else—could decrypt the digest using the sender's public key.
+There have been several common cryptographic hash algorithms over the years, including Message Digest 5 (MD5) and the Secure Hash Algorithm (SHA) family.
+Weaknesses of MD5 and earlier versions of SHA have been known for some time, which led NIST to recommend using SHA-3 in 2015. generating an encrypted message digest, the digest encryption could use either a secret-key cipher or a public-key cipher.
+If a public-key cipher is used, the digest would be encrypted using the sender’s private key (the one we normally think of as being used for decryption), and the receiver—or anyone else—could decrypt the digest using the sender’s public key.

 Although authenticators may seem to solve the authentication problem, we will see in a later section that they are only the foundation of a solution.
 First, however, we address the issue of how participants obtain keys in the first place.